A sampling on Flores:

 Fans of Flores like to present him as a combination candidate, listing his playing career achievements as part their reasoning why Flores should be in the HOF.
 We hope the voters ignore that because it's not relevant.
 Flores was a mediocre NFL player and that is being kind.
 Those same folks also seem to think him sitting on the bench in 1969 for the Super Bowl champion Chiefs counts as a ring.
 People, it's a gravy train ring.
 It does not give him any extra cachet.

-What does give him extra cachet is being a trailblazer for being the first Hispanic coach in th NFL and that is absolutely worth noting.
+What does give him extra cachet is being a trailblazer for being the first Hispanic coach in the NFL and that is absolutely worth noting.

-Flores inherited a good team in 1979 and he kept it good, winning a Super Bowl in 1980.
+Flores inherited a good team in 1979 (they were 9-7 in 1978) and he kept it good (9-7 in 1979) and then winning a Super Bowl in 1980 as a Wild Card.
 The Raiders then fell apart in 1981 and in 1982 they rebounded with an 8-1 record, but underachieved, losing in the playoffs to the Jets.
-Flores won his second ring in 1983, doing a great job beating a very good Redskins team coached by Joe Gibbs.
+Flores won his second ring in 1983, doing a great job beating a great Redskins team coached by Joe Gibbs and he deserves great credit for that.

-However, in 1984 and 1985 the Raiders badly underachieved, they were a very talented team, especially on defense and at running back and on the offensive line but they were bounced from the playoffs early in both seasons.
+However, in 1984 and 1985 the Raiders badly underachieved, they were a very talented team, especially on defense and at running back and on the offensive line but they were bounced from the playoffs early in both seasons (In fact, both were one-and-dones).

 Flores was not good in his 'second act'.
 He was 14-34 with the Seahawks for a .292 winning percentage.
 In some ways, Flores' teams were like the little girl with the curl.
 When they were good they were very good (1980 and 1983) and when they were bad they were very bad (the poor teams and the underachieving good teams).

 We are not sure if Flores was an Xs and Os guy or a motivator or a little of both.
-He didn't have the Lombardi/Jimmy Johnson style but also didn't have the reputation of a Coryell or Mike Martz as a ofensive scheme master.
+He didn't have the Lombardi/Jimmy Johnson style but also didn't have the reputation of a Coryell or Mike Martz as an offensive scheme master.
+But there were some interesting things the Raiders did in 1983-86 or so, both on offense and defense that should be mentioned.

 Jimmy Johnson came to the NFL from college, so he didn't have a track record as a coordinator or position coach so his HOF resume is only as a head coach.